awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ### AWS managed keys<a name="aws-managed-cmk"></a>

-*AWS managed keys* are KMS keys in your account created, managed, and used on your behalf by an [AWS service integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration)\.
-Some AWS services support only an AWS managed key\.
-Others use an AWS owned key or offer you a choice of KMS keys\.
+*AWS managed keys* are KMS keys in your account that are created, managed, and used on your behalf by an [AWS service integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration) to protect your resources in the service\.

+Some AWS services let you choose an AWS managed key or a customer managed key to protect your resources in that service\.
+In general, unless you are required to control the encryption key that protects your resources, an AWS managed key is a good choice\.
+You don't have to create or maintain the key or its key policy, and there's never a monthly fee for an AWS managed key\.

-You can [view the AWS managed keys](viewing-keys.md) in your account, [view their key policies](key-policy-viewing.md), and [audit their use](logging-using-cloudtrail.md) in AWS CloudTrail logs\.
-However, you cannot manage these KMS keys, rotate them, or change their key policies\.
+You have permission to [view the AWS managed keys](viewing-keys.md) in your account, [view their key policies](key-policy-viewing.md), and [audit their use](logging-using-cloudtrail.md) in AWS CloudTrail logs\.
+However, you cannot change any properties of AWS managed keys, rotate them, change their key policies, or schedule them for deletion\.
 And, you cannot use AWS managed keys in cryptographic operations directly; the service that creates them uses them on your behalf\.

 AWS managed keys appear on the **AWS managed keys** page of the AWS Management Console for AWS KMS\.
 You can also identify AWS managed keys by their aliases, which have the format `aws/service-name`, such as `aws/redshift`\.
 To definitively identify an AWS managed keys, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation\.
 For AWS managed keys, the value of the `KeyManager` field of the `DescribeKey` response is `AWS`\.

-All AWS managed keys are automatically rotated every three years\.
+All AWS managed keys are automatically rotated every year\.
 You cannot change this rotation schedule\.

+**Note**
+In May 2022, AWS KMS changed the rotation schedule for AWS managed keys from every three years \(approximately 1,095 days\) to every year \(approximately 365 days\)\.
+New AWS managed keys are automatically rotated one year after they are created, and approximately every year thereafter\.
+Existing AWS managed keys are automatically rotated one year after their most recent rotation, and every year thereafter\.

-You do not pay a monthly fee for AWS managed keys\.
+There is no monthly fee for AWS managed keys\.
 They can be subject to fees for use in excess of the free tier, but some AWS services cover these costs for you\.
 For details, see the *Encryption at Rest* topic in the user guide or developer guide for the service\.
 For details, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/)\.

 AWS managed keys do not count against resource quotas on the number of KMS keys in each Region of your account\.
 But when used on behalf of a principal in your account, the KMS keys count against request quotas\.
 For details, see [Quotas](limits.md)\.